Germination - The process whereby growth emerges from a period of dormancy

 This one-fingered leave is then followed by one or two sets of three-fingered leaves, after which a set should grow of five fingered leaves.

-After the first set of five fingered leaves the rate of increase will depend on the individual strain, some strains stay with the five-fingered leaves all the way through the grow cycle, other keep on adding fingers 7, 8, 9 and 11-fingered leaves are not uncommon.
+After the first set of five fingered leaves the rate of increase will depend on the particular strain.
+Some strains stay with the five-fingered leaves all the way through the grow cycle, other keep on adding fingers; 7, 8, 9 and 11-fingered leaves are not uncommon.

 Usually when a Cannabis plant starts flowering, the number of fingers per leave will rapidly decrease until there are only one and/or three-fingered leaves growing from the upper parts of the plant.